-A method M takes parameters $\overline{x}$ and contains a list t of statements.
-The statement f := new C() creates a new object of class C with fields instantiated to default values, and assigns the new reference to f.
+A method M takes parameters \overline{x} and contains a statement t, which may be composed.
+The sequential composition of statements t_1 and t_2 is written $t_1;t_2$.
+The statement v := new C() creates a new object of class C with fields instantiated to default values, and assigns the new reference to v.
 A possible constructor method in the class must be called explicitly.
-In a method invocation $e.m(\overline{e})$ , the object e receives a call to the method m with actual parameters $\overline{e}$ .
-The statement $f := e.m(\overline{e})$ assigns the value of the method activation's return variable to f.
-There are standard statements for skip, conditionals if f then f else f fi, and assignments f is written f: f: f can only.
-The sequential composition of statements f and f is written f: f.
+In a method invocation $e.m(\overline{e})$, the object e receives a call to the method m with actual parameters \overline{e} .
+The statement $v := e.m(\overline{e})$ assigns the value of the method activation's return variable to v.
+(For convenience, we often write $e.m(\overline{e})$ or simply e.m instead of $v := e.m(\overline{e})$.)
+There are standard statements for skip, conditionals if b then t else t fi, and assignments v := e.
+As usual, this is read only.

 Late binding or dynamic dispatch is a central concept of object-orientation, already present in Simula [8].
 A method call is late bound, or virtual, if the method body to be executed is selected at run-time, depending on the callee's actual class.
 Virtual calls are bound to the first implementation found above the actual class.
-The mechanism can be illustrated by an object of class $C_2$ which executes a method $n_1$ defined in its superclass $C_1$ and this method issues a call to a method m defined in both classes (see Fig. 2).
-With late binding, the code selected for execution is associated to the first matching signature for m above $C_2$ ; i.e., m of $C_2$ is selected and not the one in $C_1$ .
-If $n_1$ , however, were executed in an instance of $C_1$ , the virtual invocation of m would be bound to the definition in $C_1$ .
-We say that the definition of m is reachable from C if there is a class $D \le C$ such that a call to m will bind to that declaration for instances of D. For instance, if m is overridden by D, that declaration is reached from C for instances of D. Thus, for a virtual call there might be several reachable definitions.
+The mechanism can be illustrated by an object of class C_2 which executes a method n_1 defined in its superclass C_1 and this method issues a call to a method m defined in both classes (see Fig. 2).
+With late binding, the code selected for execution is associated to the first matching signature for m above C_2 ; i.e., m of C_2 is selected and not the one in C_1 .
+If n_1 , however, were executed in an instance of C_1 , the virtual invocation of m would be bound to the definition in C_1 .
+This use of late binding underlies the template method pattern [11]: a base class provides architecture and subclasses provide the specialized (auxiliary)